 Critical acclaim for FBI:

-> G’day Mike, I wonder where you are in the world -- I’m presuming you are back on the travel circuit?
-Well, I finally finished reading ‘Free Back Issues!’ last night and throughly enjoyed the read.
+> G’day Mike, I wonder where you are in the world -- I’m presuming you are back on the travel circuit post Covid?
+Well, I finished reading ‘Free Back Issues!’ last night and throughly enjoyed the read.
 There were many hearty laughs throughout the read, and a few sobering events that would give anyone food for thought.

 > Free Back Issues! by Mike Ferris is not the book it initially appears.
 Initially, I thought it would be solely about Mike and his adventures, but it is a whole lot more.
 The content is as much about the people he has met, the experiences including the good, bad and ugly, the challenges of running a business and the ever-increasing amount of competition.